ibm-cloud-docs/cloud-databases/backups-faq.md

 {: faq}
 {: support}

 If an instance is deleted, the backup is deleted as well.
 However, {{site.data.keyword.databases-for}} waits for 3 days before it is deleted internally.
 Within those 3 days, you can either re-enable the instance or create a new service instance from the backup.
-For more information, see [Deleting your Deployment and Removing your Data](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-deprovisioning){: external}.
+For more information, see [Deleting your Deployment and Removing your Data](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-deprovisioning).
 You can also use {{site.data.keyword.cloud_notm}} CLI or API to restore a deleted resource.
 For more information, see [Using resource reclamations](/docs/account?topic=account-resource-reclamation){: external}.

 ## Is it possible to restore an instance from a backup in a different instance?
 {: #faq-backups-restore-new-instance}
 {: faq}
 {: support}

 {{site.data.keyword.databases-for}} backups are restored in a new service instance.
-For more information, see [Managing {{site.data.keyword.databases-for}} backups](https://cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-dashboard-backups){: external}.
+For more information, see [Managing {{site.data.keyword.databases-for}} backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).

 Point-in-Time Recovery (PITR) is available for [{{site.data.keyword.databases-for-mysql}}](/docs/databases-for-mysql?topic=databases-for-mysql-pitr){: external}, [{{site.data.keyword.databases-for-postgresql}}](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr){: external}, and [{{site.data.keyword.databases-for-enterprisedb}}](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-pitr){: external} but only if there is an instance that the backup is related to.